hyperion0706/MatIdentification/README.md

 varphi = 1*10^-10;        % decide whether to end iterations
 ```

-**case1github2.mat outputs. simular setups with case 1 in the paper.**
+~~case1github2.mat outputs. simular setups with case 1 in the paper.
+This file is too big, and if you want the data, please contact me.~~
-This file is too big, and if you want the data, please contact me.
+Don't contact me.
+The code is archived.

 ### Outputs:
 ```